-The final evaluation of this course will be based on a final paper.
+The final evaluation of this course will be based on participation and a final paper.
 Each student will earn 2 graduate credits upon completion and submission of their paper.
+One credit will be earned for class participation; the second credit will be earned with the submission of a research paper.
+Failure to submit a paper or participate in class may result in loss of credits.
 Papers will be written in an appropriate academic format.
 APA and Chicago will both be accepted.
 The paper will be as long as it needs to be, but no shorter than 5 pages.
 Papers must include citations.